Shopify/editions-dev-2025-masterclass-declarative-data/workshop/module-1.md

    ```

 1. Add a metaobject via Admin
+    * Suggestion: Add a `Cash on Delivery (COD)` payment method and define a message for `paymentOnDelivery`.
-1. Test your new banner in Checkout
+1. Test your new message in Checkout